 Work placements are selected by the student, pending approval of faculty supervisor.
-A minimum period of 10-12 weeks of full-time employment is required for sport management students.
-The internship includes meetings and assignments prior to as well as during the internship.
+A minimum period of 10-12 weeks of full-time employment is required for parks and outdoor recreation and tourism and events management (POR) students (400 hours), while therapeutic recreation (TR) students must be employed full-time for 480 hours over 12 consecutive weeks.
+TR students must additionally work under the direction of a certified therapeutic recreation specialist (CTRS).
+The internship for POR and TR students includes meetings and assignments prior to as well as during the internship.